saviornt/NexusLite/Project_Development.md

-# Nexus Lite - Project Development Roadmap
+# NexusLite - Project Development Roadmap

-Nexus-Lite is an embedded **NoSQL database engine**, inspired by the best features of **MongoDB** (document collections) and **Redis** (in-memory performance, TTL, and LRU caching).
+NexusLite is an embedded **NoSQL database engine**, inspired by the best features of **MongoDB** (document collections) and **Redis** (in-memory performance, TTL, and LRU caching).
 The goal is to provide a **lightweight, embeddable, efficient, and flexible** database engine similar to SQLite but for NoSQL workloads.

 ---